Add one or more replicas (distribution locations) to an existing global table using the Tablestore Java SDK.

 List<GlobalTableTypes.Placement> placements = new ArrayList<>();

-// Example: Add a replica in the China (Hangzhou) region.
+// Example: Add a replica in the China (Hangzhou) region

 GlobalTableTypes.Placement hangzhouReplica = new GlobalTableTypes.Placement(

-// The ID of the region where the replica is located.
+// Region ID of the replica

 "cn-hangzhou",

-// The name of the instance to which the replica belongs.
+// Instance name of the replica

 "instance-replica-hz",